G00232918/pands-project/README.md

 * standard deviation - The standard deviation shows how dispersed the data.
 In this dataset the most dispersed variable is the sepal width.
 * 25% / 50% / 75% - This the percentages of the numeric values.
 Again column 1 is showing with tthe highest values
 * max value - Shows the maximum value for each column.

+With the data describe information, this gave a desription of the variables.
+I wrote the results to a text file - iris_summary.txt.

 From further research for data analysis, one important action to take is to check if there is any duplicates.
 If there is duplicates it can they are not found it can give you a false overiew of the data.
 In this dataset, there is no duplicates after I ran the following code - iris_data[iris_data.duplicated()].